 - Or make something for the wedding, i.e., the cake as your gift.
 For the couple this can be such an amazing gift, knowing the vendor personally brings such comfort.
 Plus if they are on a budget gifts of help can help make the wedding of their dreams achievable.

-- If you prefer to shop the gift registry do it early as the less expensive gifts ofter go first meaning you get less of a selection the later you leave it.
+- If you prefer to shop the gift registry, do it early, as the less expensive gifts ofter go first meaning you get less of a selection the later you leave it.
 Generally the bride and groom will include items of a variety of price ranges in their registry to allow all guests to be catered for but that is not always the case.
 If you can't find anything on the registry you want to get (or can afford) consider buying a gift card for the company who the list is with (i.e John Lewis, Debenhams).
 Zeek is a great site for getting new gift cards at discounted prices.

 - There is no need to buy a new outfit for every wedding try to find something versatile that can be worn again and again (this one is more for the ladies).
 Consider getting a dress in a neutral colour which you can switch up with different coloured belts and cardigans/jackets.

 Just remember it is all about finding a balance between finances and supporting the couple who are getting married.